schneems/schneems/_posts/2017-06-28-how-to-write-a-lock-free-queue.md

     - ruby
 ---

+> Update: I did mention that lock free data structures are really hard to write, it looks like there might be some [issues that haven't been addressed in the implementation](https://www.reddit.com/r/C_Programming/comments/6k1ix6/how_to_write_a_lock_free_queue_in_c/) of this LF Queue that we're referencing.
+The rest of the analysis is still valid and hopefully useful to you, just know there's actually more that needs to be done, don't try to use that code for a mission critical application out of the box.

 It's said that locks keep honest people honest.
 In programming locks keep multi-threaded programs honest by ensuring only one thread can access a resource at a time.
 Why would we want to get rid of locks then?
 In this post I'll revisit the [queue that I wrote in C](https://www.schneems.com/2017/06/14/meditations-on-writing-a-queue/), and instead look at a "lockless" queue implementation.
 We'll talk about atomicity and the tradeoffs when choosing one strategy or the other, and end with some ways to write "lock-free" Ruby code.
 Prepare to *unlock* your imagination!

 First off, if you haven't read my [Mediations on Writing a Queue](https://www.schneems.com/2017/06/14/meditations-on-writing-a-queue/), go do that first.
 Now that you're up to speed, we'll look at someone else's code.
 Here is [a lock free queue written in C](https://github.com/darkautism/lfqueue).